About Us

 20 years later in 2006, I visited Taipei again for family reasons.
 I was shocked to see the city streets clean, and no trash anywhere.
 People were outside enjoying their clean city without masks.
 Most noticeable was when I got into trouble for throwing a fruit seed in the trash at my aunt’s house.
 She showed me the compost shoot for any food scraps.
 She also informed me that they receive big fines for not properly sorting their trash.
 This is when it came to me, Taiwan cleaned up their island and city in 20 years, and created healthy, happy and safe communities, and we in the U.S. still can’t even recycle correctly.

-I realized the need to educate our community about the impact of pollution in our community and our environment.
-We also need to work with the city government and elected officials to implement sustainable ordinances and create a positive change.
+I realized the need to educate our community about the impact of pollution on our community and our environment.
+We also need to work with the city government and elected officials to implement sustainable ordinances and create positive change.
 We need to get back to basics; growing gardens, creating urban forests for sequestration and homes for our native and migrating species, and give back to our community and make sustainable changes."

 -Tina Matthias